 Our stock price may be volatile.
 The stock market in general and the market for biopharmaceutical companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
+Specifically, from September 24, 2020, the date our stock began trading on Nasdaq, through February 27, 2023 our stock price fluctuated from a low of \$0.91 to a high of \$33.35 per share.
 As a result of this volatility, investors may not be able to sell their common stock at or above the price paid for the shares.
 The market price for our common stock may be influenced by many factors, including:

-- the reporting of unfavorable preclinical results; - the commencement, enrollment or results of our clinical trials of TSHA-101, TSHA-102, TSHA-105, TSHA-118, TSHA-120, TSHA-121 or any future clinical trials we may conduct, or changes in the development status of our product candidates; - any delay in our regulatory filings for TSHA-101, TSHA-102, TSHA-105, TSHA-118 or any other product candidate we may develop, and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings, including without limitation the FDA's issuance of a "refusal to file" letter or a request for additional information; - adverse results from, delays in or termination of clinical trials; - adverse regulatory decisions, including failure to receive regulatory approval of our product candidates; - unanticipated serious safety concerns related to the use of TSHA-101, TSHA-102, TSHA-105, TSHA-118, TSHA-120, TSHA-121 or any other product candidate; - changes in financial estimates by us or by any equity research analysts who might cover our stock; - · conditions or trends in our industry; - changes in the market valuations of similar companies; - stock market price and volume fluctuations of comparable companies and, in particular, those that operate in the biopharmaceutical industry: - publication of research reports about us or our industry or positive or negative recommendations or withdrawal of research coverage by securities analysts;
+- the reporting of unfavorable preclinical results; - the commencement, enrollment or results of our clinical trials of TSHA-102, TSHA-120, or any future clinical trials we may conduct, or changes in the development status of our product candidates; - any delay in our regulatory filings for TSHA-102, TSHA-120, or any other product candidate we may develop, and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings, including without limitation the FDA's issuance of a "refusal to file" letter or a request for additional information; - · an inability to obtain additional funding; - failure by us to comply with the terms of our Term Loan Agreement;

-- announcements by us or our competitors of significant acquisitions, strategic partnerships or divestitures; - our relationships with our collaborators; - announcements of investigations or regulatory scrutiny of our operations or lawsuits filed against us; - investors' general perception of our company and our business; - recruitment or departure of key personnel; - overall performance of the equity markets; - trading volume of our common stock; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - significant lawsuits, including patent or stockholder litigation; - changes in the structure of healthcare payment systems; - general political and economic conditions; and - other events or factors, many of which are beyond our control.
+- adverse results from, delays in or termination of clinical trials; - adverse regulatory decisions, including failure to receive regulatory approval of our product candidates; - · unanticipated serious safety concerns related to the use of TSHA-102, TSHA-120, or any other product candidate; - · changes in financial estimates by us or by any equity research analysts who might cover our stock; - · conditions or trends in our industry; - changes in the market valuations of similar companies; - reports of adverse events in other gene therapy products or clinical studies of such products; - stock market price and volume fluctuations of comparable companies and, in particular, those that operate in the biopharmaceutical industry; - publication of research reports about us or our industry or positive or negative recommendations or withdrawal of research coverage by securities analysts; - announcements by us or our competitors of significant acquisitions, strategic partnerships or divestitures; - our relationships with our collaborators; - announcements of investigations or regulatory scrutiny of our operations or lawsuits filed against us; - · investors' general perception of our company and our business; - recruitment or departure of key personnel; - overall performance of the equity markets; - trading volume of our common stock; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - significant lawsuits, including patent or stockholder litigation; - changes in the structure of healthcare payment systems; - · general political and economic conditions; and - other events or factors, many of which are beyond our control.